hrr37-brin-2/supported-by/README.md

 ## Usage

-`npm run gen-data [num of entries]` will generate a .json file with the specified number of entries.
+`npm run gen-data [num of entries] [entries per file]` will generate the specified number of entries and store in .json files, batching entries in separate files at quantity specified.
+Per-file quantities > 100k are not recommended.
+Calling `npm run gen-data` defaults to 100k entries with 10k entries per file.

 ## Requirements